-To date, we have not selected any target business on which to concentrate our search for a business combination.
-Although we are not required or bound to acquire a business in a particular geographic region or industry sector, we expect to focus our efforts in North America, Europe and Asia (excluding China), and in the life and health sciences sectors.
+In selecting a target business for a business combination, we are not required or bound to acquire a business in a particular geographic region or industry sector.
+However, we have focused our efforts in North America, Europe and Asia (excluding China), and in the life and health sciences sectors.
 We shall not undertake our initial business combination with any entity with its principal business operations in China.
-None of our officers, directors, promoters and other affiliates has engaged in any binding discussions on our behalf with representatives of other companies regarding the possibility of a potential business combination with us.
-As a result, we cannot assure stockholders that we will be able to locate a target business or that we will be able to engage in a business combination with a target business on favorable terms or at all.